sezanzeb/input-remapper/.github/ISSUE_TEMPLATE/key-not-getting-injected.md

 5. `sudo ls -l /proc/1/exe`

 6. paste the affected preset .json file from ~/.config/input-remapper/presets
-7. `sudo pkill -f input-remapper-service && input-remapper-gtk -d`, start the injection and hit your key.
+7. `sudo pkill -f input-remapper-service && input-remapper-gtk -d`, apply the preset and hit your key.
 Then share that log.
 8. `sudo evtest` while the previous command is running, to see how events are injected.
 Devices starting with `input-remapper ...` are of interest.